 The Greeting message is what will appear in the conversation screen when an end user opens it up for the first time.
 We strongly recommend configuring a greeting message as a way to welcome your users and set expectations for them, such as how long it may take to get a reply, and what information they need to provide to help your support team resolve their Issue.

-Greeting message on iOS and Android
+Greeting message on Android

 Please review the following about how greeting messages work within your workflow: